Du Pré Alexander, 2nd Earl of Caledon: "Rotten borough"

-Other political correspondence in the Caledon Papers, in this case during the governorship years, relates to Lord Caledon's relations with the government at home and, in particular, to the parliamentary conduct of the two members, Josias Du Pré Porcher and Nicholas Vansittart, whom he returned for the notoriously rotten borough of Old Sarum, Wiltshire.
+Other political correspondence in the Caledon Papers, in this case during the governorship years, relates to Lord Caledon's relations with the government at home and, in particular, to the parliamentary conduct of the two members, Josias Porcher and Nicholas Vansittart, whom he returned for the notoriously rotten borough of Old Sarum, Wiltshire.
 He had bought this borough and estate in 1802, for c.£43,000, with a view to increasing his claims to some form of suitable official employment.
 Though he consistently denied that his appointment to the Cape had been a 'political' one, it was undeniable that the seats for Old Sarum had been an added recommendation.
 Doubt therefore arose as to whether he owed a political loyalty to the home government for the time being, or to the Grenville administration which had appointed him and which had fallen from power soon afterwards, in March 1807.
 There is correspondence on this subject with Lord Grenville himself, Porcher and Vansittart; also with Lord Castlereagh, who held office in the government which succeeded Grenville's.
 The Caledon Cape Papers illuminate this shadowy area between political and public service.

-He sold the borough in 1820 to his cousins Josias du Pré Alexander and James Alexander.
+He sold the borough in 1820 to his cousins Josias and James Alexander.